peterkush/python-IP1/README.md

 ## Setup/Installation requirements
-Clone the repository from github link https://github.com/peterkush/python-IP1
+Clone or download and unzip the repository from github

 cd into the project folder and open in the text editor code.